skurhse/cat-apps/README.md

 # code-samples
-code samples in go, nim and ruby
+code samples in c, go, nim and ruby